 G. W. McLaren, Wholesale and Retail, Drugs, Jewelry, Stationery and Fancy Goods, Main street, Morden, Man.
 An important feature in connection with the progress and prosperity of the business interests of cities is their well conducted Drug and Pharmaceutical establishments, and in a complete and comprehensive work professing to present in a reliable and attractive manner, the commercial facilities of a city, this enterprise deserves special notice.
-One of the neatest and most attractive stores of this class is that of the firm heading this notice. bbls. of flour per day.

-man Mr. McLaren. #He carries a well selected and varied assortment of pure drugs and chemicals, the most reliable patent medicines and all such articles are kept in a well regulated establishment of this kind.
+One of the neatest and most attractive, the relative travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment, and being better or free buss meets all travellers.
+Mr. Lundy the programment and being better or free buss meets all travellers.
+Mr. Lundy the programment and being better or free buss meets all travellers.
+Mr. Lundy the programment and being better or free buss meets all travellers and being a favority and b under the immediate supervision of that courteous gentleman Mr. McLaren.
+He carries a well selected and varied assortment of pure drugs and chemicals, the most reliable patent medicines and all such articles are kept in n well regulated establishment of this kind.
 Mr. McLaren also keep in stock a full line of jewelry, watches, clocks, silverware, et., employing a practical watchmaker to do all kinds of repairing, also a full, complete line of stationery, books and fancy articles are always to be had at this establishment.
 Mr. McLaren is recognized in business circles as a push and go ahead man, enjoying the respect and esteem of all who know him.